ArrowrIcon Home icon

 Meals for open fire cooking

-Open fire cooking is most suitable for meals that require long slow cooking on a fairly low temperature.
+Open fire cooking is most suitable for meals that require long slow cooking at a fairly low temperature.
 The people who lived in these old cottages tended to be poor.
-So their food was probably mainly stews of seasonal vegetables, with the occasional home-reared chicken or trapped wild rabbit or pigeon.
+So their food was probably mainly stews of seasonal vegetables, with the occasional home-reared chicken or trapped wild rabbit.

 The simple and obvious way to adjust the heat for cooking

-Building up a fire with more wood or coal is the obvious way of increasing the heat and limiting the air supply with a covering of loose fuel the straightforward ways of reducing the heat.
-That process was described as 'banking up the fire'.
+Building up a fire with more wood or coal is the obvious way of increasing its heat, whereas limiting the air supply with a covering of loose fuel is the way of reducing the heat.
+This latter process was described as 'banking up the fire'.
 People normally did it to save fuel just before going to bed at night when they no longer needed a warm sitting area.
 In the morning there was usually enough heat inside the fire for it to burst back into flames given a good poke with a poker to let the air in.

 However this method was not sensitive enough for cooking.